Skip to main content

 • Court orders subpoenaing medical records

-For example, during a medical malpractice case, confidentiality is not breached when discussing medical records.
-However, attorneys will ask the plaintiff to sign a HIPAA waiver to ensure that no privacy rules are violated.
+Attorneys would ask the plaintiff to sign a HIPAA waiver.
+The waiver allows the doctor to discuss the facts without violating privacy rules.
 The court can limit the review of records to the time frame surrounding the injuries in the lawsuit.

 How Long Does Doctor-Patient Confidentiality Last?

-Your medical records say a lot about you and cannot be shared without your consent.
+Your medical records say a lot about you.
+Medical providers cannot share them without your consent.

 If a breach of confidentiality causes harm, you may have a claim.
 You or a family member may file a medical malpractice lawsuit.
 You may want to know the difference between confidentiality and privacy.